Stacey Tinsley, Bossier Press-Tribune

 History was preserved Friday, June 26, as community leaders, elected officials and residents gathered at South Bossier Park to seal and bury the 2026 Bossier Parish Community Time Capsule, creating a lasting record of life in the parish during America’s 250th anniversary year.

-The event opened with a welcome from Keep Bossier Beautiful Executive Director Lynn Bryan, followed by an opening prayer by Bossier Parish Police Jury District 12 Juror Keith Sutton.
-Addalyn Allen performed the National Anthem and led those in attendance in the Pledge of Allegiance.
+Keep Bossier Beautiful Executive Director Lynn Bryan welcomed attendees before Bossier Parish Police Jury District 12 Juror Keith Sutton delivered the invocation.
+Addalyn Allen performed the national anthem and led the Pledge of Allegiance.

-Community leaders, elected officials and supporters gathered to celebrate the milestone, with proclamations presented by the Bossier Parish Police Jury and the City of Bossier City.
-Mayor Tommy Chandler joined parish officials in recognizing the importance of preserving Bossier Parish’s history for future generations.
+Community leaders, elected officials and residents celebrated the milestone as proclamations recognizing the event were presented by Bossier Parish Administrator Dr. Ken Ward on behalf of the Bossier Parish Police Jury and by Bossier City Mayor Tommy Chandler.
+Ward and Chandler emphasized the importance of preserving Bossier Parish’s history for future generations.

-Pam Gras, senior advisor to Speaker of the U.S. House Mike Johnson, and Bossier Parish Library Historian Pam Carter Carlisle also shared remarks highlighting the significance of documenting local history during America’s semiquincentennial celebration.
+Pam Gras, senior adviser to Speaker of the U.S. House Mike Johnson, and Bossier Parish Library historian Pam Carter Carlisle also spoke, highlighting the importance of documenting local history during America’s semiquincentennial celebration.

-One of the ceremony’s highlights was the presentation of student artwork and the collection of artifacts submitted by residents throughout the parish.
-The time capsule includes letters, photographs, children’s artwork, recipes, poems, school essays and other keepsakes that reflect daily life, family traditions and community pride in 2026.
+One of the ceremony’s highlights was the presentation of student artwork and artifacts submitted by residents throughout the parish.
+The time capsule includes letters, photographs, children’s artwork, recipes, poems, school essays and other keepsakes reflecting daily life, family traditions and community pride in 2026.

-Earlier this month, Keep Bossier Beautiful invited residents of all ages to participate by submitting items that would provide future generations with a glimpse into what life was like in Bossier Parish during this historic year.
+Earlier this month, Keep Bossier Beautiful invited residents of all ages to submit items that would provide future generations with a glimpse of life in Bossier Parish during this historic year.

-“We have a unique opportunity to tell future generations what life was like in Bossier Parish during this historic moment,” said Lynn Bryan, executive director of Keep Bossier Beautiful.
+“We have a unique opportunity to tell future generations what life was like in Bossier Parish during this historic moment,” Bryan said.
 “Every letter, photograph and memory submitted will help create a lasting record of our community in 2026.”

 During the ceremony, a guest book signed by attendees was placed inside the capsule before Gary Knippers and Scott Lawson secured it.
 Keep Bossier Beautiful President Randy Brown then placed the capsule into the monument, and Dennis Norris completed the ceremony by permanently sealing it.